WELCOME TO THE CORNVILLE HISTORICAL SOCIETY WEBSITE!

 Carpentry needs to be done in the interior.
 If you would like to volunteer a few hours to help us get this done, contact Stephen Cassagio at (516) 749-2366 or at email@example.com.

 The Society received a grant from the Thumb Butte and Yavapai Questers to work on the interior.
 The work done on the postal side of the building has been a result of this grant.
-Next up, we are working with the Palatki Sedona Questers who have provided us with another grant.
-The grant requires us to complete the work specified in the grant within one year, so watch for our progress.
+Next up, we are working with the Palatki Sedona Questers who have provided us with another grant in December 2017 and are working with us on yet another one The grants require us to complete the work specified in the grant within one year, so watch for our progress.

 THANKS AGAIN to all for your support and hard work!